EllieFroggie/ino-switchboard/README.md

 # ino-switchboard
-Arduino switchboard for shortcuts, volume and other stuff
+Some switches for my desk, programmed using Arduino and bash